cisnerosf/hetzner-metal-kubernetes/README.md

 ## Disk encryption
 To enable disk encryption with LUKS you will need a [Tang server](https://github.com/latchset/tang) running.
 You may follow the instructions at https://github.com/cisnerosf/tang-server to set up your personal Tang server.

+To enable encryption:

-To enable encryption set `tang_url` to the address of your Tang server and follow the same steps from **Cluster setup**, e.g:
+1. Set `tang_url` to the address of your Tang server.
+2. Run `tang-show-keys 8000` inside the Tang server container and save the output to `tang_thumbprint`.
+3. Follow the same steps from **Cluster setup**.

 ```yaml
 hetzner_k3s_metal:
   hosts: